pianity/arsnap/packages/adapter/README.md

 ---

-The Adapter defines ArSnap's API and also exposes them.
+The Adapter defines ArSnap's API and also exposes them through simple functions.
 If you want to integrate ArSnap into your dApp without thinking about compatibility with the existing ArConnect's API, you'll only need this package.

 ## Getting Started